Gamacore/Gamacore/README.md

 - Software Development

 ## ❓ Where are the pinned projects?
-Most of my projects are unable to be publicized while I'm a current student.
+Most of my projects are unable to be publicized at this time.
 Code is available to be viewed by request.

 <!--
 **Gamacore/Gamacore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.